FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition

-Prediction performance and data privacy are two major challenges in \ac{FL} research.
-On one hand, the accuracy of \ac{FL} reduces significantly on \ac{Non-IID} data~\cite{zhao2018federated}.
-Zhao \emph{et al.}~\cite{zhao2018federated} showed the weight divergence can be measured quantitatively using \ac{EMD} between the distributions over classes on each local machine and the global population distribution.
-Hence, they proposed to share a small subset of data among all the edge devices to improve model generalization on \ac{Non-IID} data.
-However, such a strategy is infeasible when restrictions on data sharing are in place which usually leads to privacy breaching.
-Li \emph{et al.}~\cite{li2019convergence} studied the convergence properties of \ac{FedAvg} and concluded a trade-off between its communication efficiency and convergence rate is existed.
-They argued that the model converges slowly on heterogeneous datasets.
-Based on our empirical study in this paper, we confirm that given \ac{Non-IID} datasets, the training needs far more iterations to reach an optimal solution and often fails to converge, especially when the local models are trained on large-scale datasets with a small number of batch size or the global model are aggregated after a large number of epochs.
-On the other hand, model gradient is generally considered to be safe to share in the \ac{FL} system for model aggregation.
-However, some studies have shown that it is feasible to recover training data information from model gradients.
-For example, Fredrikson \emph{et al.} \cite{fredrikson2015model} and Melis \emph{et al.} \cite{melis2019exploiting} reported two methods that can identify a sample with certain properties is in the training batch.
-Hitaj \emph{et al.}~\cite{hitaj2017deep} proposed a \acp{GAN} model as an adversarial client to estimate the distribution of the data from the output of other clients without knowing their training data.
+Prediction performance and data privacy represent two primary challenges in \ac{FL} research.
+On the one hand, the accuracy of \ac{FL} is known to decline considerably when applied to \ac{Non-IID} data~\cite{zhao2018federated,arivazhagan2019federated,liang2020think,lin2020ensemble,li2021decentralized,li2019fedmd,peng2019federated,ghosh2020efficient,briggs2020federated}.
+Zhao \emph{et al.}~\cite{zhao2018federated} demonstrated that weight divergence can be quantitatively measured using \ac{EMD} between class distributions on each local machine and the global population distribution.
+Consequently, they proposed sharing a small subset of data among all edge devices to enhance model generalization on \ac{Non-IID} data.
+However, this strategy may not be viable when data sharing restrictions are in place, potentially leading to privacy breaches.
+Li \emph{et al.}~\cite{li2019convergence} examined the convergence properties of \ac{FedAvg} and identified a trade-off between its communication efficiency and convergence rate, arguing that the model converges slowly on heterogeneous datasets.
+Our empirical study in this paper confirms that, given \ac{Non-IID} datasets, the training process requires considerably more iterations to reach an optimal solution and often fails to converge, particularly when local models are trained on large-scale datasets with a small batch size, or the global model is aggregated after a substantial number of epochs.
+The feasibility of adaptive aggregation by leveraging training and testing outcomes has been established~\cite{chen2020dealing,pejo2020quality}.
+On the other hand, model gradients are generally considered safe to share in \ac{FL} systems for model aggregation.
+Nonetheless, some studies have revealed the feasibility of recovering training data information from model gradients.
+For instance, Fredrikson \emph{et al.} \cite{fredrikson2015model} and Melis \emph{et al.} \cite{melis2019exploiting} reported two methods capable of identifying a sample with specific properties in the training batch.
+Hitaj \emph{et al.}~\cite{hitaj2017deep} proposed a \ac{GAN} model as an adversarial client for estimating data distribution from the outputs of other clients without access to their training data.